Phillips curve: New classical version

 Note that this equation indicates that when expectations of future inflation (or, more correctly, the future price level) are totally accurate, the last term drops out, so that actual output equals the so-called "natural" level of real GDP.
 This means that in the Lucas aggregate supply curve, the only reason why actual real GDP should deviate from potential—and the actual unemployment rate should deviate from the "natural" rate—is because of incorrect expectations of what is going to happen with prices in the future.
-(The idea has been expressed first by Keynes, General Theory, Chapter 20 section III paragraph 4).
+The idea has been expressed first by Keynes, General Theory.

 This differs from other views of the Phillips curve, in which the failure to attain the "natural" level of output can be due to the imperfection or incompleteness of markets, the stickiness of prices, and the like.
 In the non-Lucas view, incorrect expectations can contribute to aggregate demand failure, but they are not the only cause.
-To the "new Classical" followers of Lucas, markets are presumed to be perfect and always attain equilibrium (given inflationary expectations).
+To the "new classical" followers of Lucas, markets are presumed to be perfect and always attain equilibrium (given inflationary expectations).

 We re-arrange the equation into:

 Next we add unexpected exogenous shocks to the world supply $v$: